Sligo county hurling team

 The Sligo county hurling team represents Sligo in hurling and is governed by Sligo GAA, the county board of the Gaelic Athletic Association.
-The team competes in the Christy Ring Cup and the National Hurling League.
+The team competes in the Nicky Rackard Cup and the National Hurling League.
 It formerly competed in the abolished Connacht Senior Hurling Championship, finishing as runner-up in 1900 and 1906.

 Sligo's home ground is Markievicz Park, Sligo.
-The team's manager is Padraig Mannion.
+The team's manager is Stephen Sheil.

 The team has never won the Connacht Senior Championship, the All-Ireland Senior Championship or the National League.